- Countries: 63+

 This isn’t a problem with Surfshark, however.
 At the moment you can access around 100 servers spread across 14 different countries and jurisdictions.
 These countries include Australia, France, Germany, the UK and U.S., Italy, Netherlands and Iceland.

-Although this is not as many options as some other VPN providers, Surfshark are growing by the month and, as a relatively new service, they are not doing too badly!Back to top ↑
+Although this is not as many options as some other VPN providers, Surfshark are growing by the month and, as a relatively new service, they are not doing too badly!Top ↑

-So far as pricing goes, Surfshark is relatively expensive for a service which is still very basic (such as not having a desktop app) if you want to pay monthly, and this can be a turnoff for some people.
-At the time of writing this review, a monthly subscription is around the $11.95 mark.
+So far as pricing goes, Surfshark is relatively expensive for a service that is still very basic (such as not having a desktop app) if you want to pay monthly, and this can be a turnoff for some people.
+At the time of writing this review, a monthly subscription is around the $12.95 .

 The speeds that we got when performing tests were good, however, they could be better.
 At times, the speeds we would be getting were significantly lower than our actual speeds when not connected to the VPN service.

 They are fast enough to provide a reliable and stable connection to the likes of Netflix and P2P services.
 It is likely that, over time, as Surfshark gets older that their speeds will improve.
-For now, they are good enough for most basic-level tasks.Back to top ↑
+For now, they are good enough for most basic-level tasks.Top ↑

 One area where Surfshark VPN really does shine is its 24/7 customer support service.
 You can access support by either visiting their knowledgebase and live chat.
 You are also able to get customer support by sending in an email to them.

 Surfshark’s customer support are more than happy to help their customers out with whatever queries and problems they are having.
 Want to know which VPN servers are good for unblocking Netflix?
 Have a privacy-related concern?
 Want to ask a technical question?
-Their customer support will be able to help you around the clock.Back to top ↑
+Their customer support will be able to help you around the clock.Top ↑